 Through class discussions, lectures, events and student groups such as Sigma Tau Delta and the Literary Interest Society, the English department faculty and students strive to create and nourish a rich intellectual environment.
-In addition, publications such as The McKendree Review and Montage offer venues for students to publish their work.
+In addition. publications such as The McKendree Review and Montage offer venues for students to publish their work.

 To major in English, a student must complete at least 24 credit hours of English courses at McKendree.
-At least 21 hours of the English major (literature and writing track) must be taken from courses numbered 300 or above.